mrcosta/mrcosta.github.io/_posts/rust/2020-05-17-rust-releases-with-github-actions.md

 The difference in the structure here is that releasing binaries for multiple targets requires a separated job to create a tag that is the same one used by Linux, Windows and macOS platforms.

-Since we're going to execute jobs in different VMs for each platform, is not possible right now to share information about the newly created tag only using `tag: ${{ steps.bump_version.outputs.new_tag }}` between different platforms.
+Since we're going to execute jobs in different VMs for each platform, is not possible right now to share information about the newly created tag only using `tag: ${{ steps.bump_version.outputs.new_tag }}` between jobs running in different platforms.

 ## 3.1 Create new tag and dispatch repository event